 Tip 2: Centralize your content

 Keep in mind that different audiences need to find content relevant to them.
-Sometimes, having a targeted page can help expedite their search, boost your content and make quality engagements happen faster.
-ON24 Target, for example, lets you create personalized webinar hubs that are highly-relevant to an industry or, even, an account.
+Sometimes, having a personalized or targeted page can help expedite their search, boost your content and make quality engagements happen faster.
+ON24 Target, for example, lets you create personalized webinar hubs that are highly relevant to an industry or, even, an account.

 Tip 3: Analyze On-Demand Results Regularly